RedHat-Israel/ROSE/README.md

     podman build -t rose_server .

 Run the Docker image on port 8880:
-(If you don't want to see the log of the run in the current window, replace `-it` with `-d`)

     podman run -it --rm --name=rose_server -p 8880:8880 rose_server python ./rose-server

+If you don't want to see the log of the run in the current window, replace `-it` with `-d`.

 Open a browser at http://\<server-address\>:8880 to view and control the game.

 ### Tunneling the UI server to your browser

 You can use SSH tunneling when running the server on your remote VM, so you can view the game in you local browser:

     ssh -L 8880:127.0.0.1:8880 <user>@<server-address>

 After starting the server (as mentioned above), open a browser at http://127.0.0.1:8880/ to view and control the game.

 ### Opening firewall ports